denoland/deno/tools/cut_a_release.md

 # Cutting a Deno release

-**During this process `main` branch should be frozen and no commits should land until the release is cut.**
+**During this process `main` branch (or any other branch that you're creating release from) should be frozen and no commits should land until the release is cut.**

 1. Create a PR that bumps versions of all crates in `op_crates` and `runtime` directories.